Skip to content

 Our Performance Test

-A few months back, Chrome claimed that it has recorded the highest score of over 360 in Apple’s Speedometer 2.0 browser benchmark test in a tweet and we wanted to test it out for ourselves.
-So we tested Chrome on Speedometer 2.0 and here are the results.
+A few months back, Chrome claimed that it had recorded the highest score of over 360 in Apple’s Speedometer 2.0 browser benchmark test in a tweet, and we wanted to test it out for ourselves.
+So we tested Chrome on Speedometer 2.0, and here are the results.

 As you can see from the results, Chrome on the Intel MacBook Pro comes out with a decent 158 score which is the highest among all the browsers that we tested on this computer.
 While on the MacBook Air with an M2 chip, Chrome reaches a score of 413 which is more than the claimed score of 360 proving that when it comes to raw performance, Chrome is the best browser on Mac.